WC5E/Warcraft-5e-Conversion/WIP 3.0 Classes/Warlock.md

 <div style='margin-top:-5px'></div>

 #### Grimoire of Sacrifice
 Using the Grimoire of Sacrifice, you can destroy a demon when you summon it to obtain its demonic core, the source of its power.
 A demonic core differs from demon to demon.
-It could be something like a bit of horn, a still-beating heart, or a glowing green stone orb.

 At 2nd level while carrying the core you have advantage on two skill checks.
 While holding the core, you gain an additional spell or cantrip known.
 You are able to cast this spell at will.

 As you increase in level, you are able to draw deeper upon the core to cast more powerful spells.
 At 5th and <br> 9th levels you gain an additional spell known while <br> holding the core.
 You can cast these spells once each without expending a spell slot and regain the ability to <br> do so when you finish a long rest.

+<div class='footnote'>PART 1 | CLASSES</div>

+\pagebreakNum

 At level 13 you can consume the core as an action to recharge your own powers, regaining all expended soul shards.

 Which skills are affected and spells provided varies based on the demon the core came from.
 See the Demonic Core section of each demon in Part I of Appendix C for more details.

-<div class='footnote'>PART 1 | CLASSES</div>

-\pagebreakNum
+<div style='margin-top:-5px'></div>

 #### Grimoire of Servitude
 Using the Grimoire of Servitude, you can bind a demon into becoming your minion.
 Your minion acts indepen-dently of you, but it always obeys your commands.
 See <br> Part I of Appendix C for the demon's game statistics.